About Us

 • Tsh Oxenreider

-Tsh is a seasoned writer who loves to pass on to teens her love of Great Books, good writing, thoughtful debate, and a well-placed semicolon—all best enjoyed with snacks and coffee.
+Tsh is a seasoned writer who loves to pass on to adolescents her love of Great Books, good writing, thoughtful debate, and a well-placed semicolon—all best enjoyed with snacks and coffee.
+Can usually be found either reading or chatting with friends at 309 or puttering in her backyard garden behind her old fixer-upper off the Georgetown Square.

 • Dawn Roberts